 During the 1700s, the first worldwide currency appeared.
 And, no, it wasn't the US dollar, but a Spanish silver coin with a value of eight Spanish reales, known to anyone who has ever watched a pirate movie as "pieces of eight", and to its users simply as the Dollar.

-Then, confusingly, on this day in 1787, the not even yet a teenager United States of America introduced its very own currency, the US dollar, an invention about as American as apple pie.
+What the world knew as a Dollar was confused on this day in 1787 when the, not even yet a teenage, United States of America introduced its very own currency, the US Dollar, an invention about as American as apple pie.
 Mix up a Million Dollar Margarita in its honour.
 With "rested" (reposado) tequila and rich Grand Marnier, it's really quite luxurious.

 This is also the day Nixon resigned

 On this day in 1974, the American president Richard "Tricky Dicky" Nixon, bowed to media pressure and resigned.

 His crime?
 Covering up a break-in at the Democratic National Committee headquarters in Watergate.
 The five men who burgled the place seemed to have been paid by a committee to re-elect Nixon.
 And Nixon himself was implicated by tape-recorded phone calls and meetings - in one he planned to block the investigation into the burglary by getting the CIA to tell the FBI that it was a matter of national security.

 Watergate remains a benchmark for media action against corruption, and it's still worth remembering today.
 We are enjoying an aptly named creation of our own, the Waters of Chaos.
 A potent blend, including Chartreuse and overproof rum, it has sufficient oomph to obliterate all but the most serious indiscretions.

 Today is also the anniversary of the Great Train Robbery

 The Great Train Robbery is one of those crimes that grabbed the British imagination and just, well, stuck.
 Not least because the robbers escaped with over £2 million in 1960s money, which is nigh-on £50 million today.